All living things depend on clean and sustainable sources of water.

 For decades, MU had a storied history of advancing fisheries science and aquatic systems.
 But since the early 2000s, administrative decisions, retirements, and declining budgets severely impacted the MU fisheries program to the point where adjunct professors teach classes.
 This lack of investment into a formalized program could be detrimental to Missouri conservation and MDC long-term conservation.

 In 2021, MCHF conducted a feasibility survey to determine interest in supporting the establishment of the Institute.
-Based on the positive feedback from survey participants, we have launched Phase 1, a $10 million campaign to hire a director and faculty, and for operational support, by July 2023 to achieve the goals and objectives of the Institute.
-Interest and participation are strong.
+Based on the positive feedback from survey participants, we launched Phase 1, a $10 million campaign to hire a director and faculty, and for operational support, to achieve the goals and objectives of the Institute.
+Interest and participation were strong.

 The survey results and feedback helped us identify the four major components of developing the Institute: